Skip to main content

 country,

-SUM(clicks) as clicks,
+SUM(clicks) AS clicks,

-SUM(revenue) as revenue
+SUM(revenue) AS revenue

-WHERE date >= CURRENT_DATE - INTERVAL '30 days'
+WHERE date >= CURRENT_DATE - INTERVAL 30 DAY

 GROUP BY 1, 2, 3